Ross Greer: Political career

+Member of the Scottish Parliament

 Ahead of the 2016 Scottish Parliament election, Greer was critical that the general level of engagement with 16 and 17-year-olds as first-time voters had been below what was seen in the referendum.
 On 6 May 2016, he was elected with 17,218 votes (5.3%) as an additional member for the West Scotland region.
 Elected at the age of 21 years old, he became Scotland's youngest MSP.
 Before Greer was elected, the youngest MSP had previously been Labour's Mark Griffin, who was 25 years old when he was first elected in 2011.
 On 22 May, he was appointed the Scottish Greens' spokesperson for International Development and External Affairs, Education and Skills, and Culture and Media.

 Like his Green colleagues, Greer is opposed to an independent Scotland joining NATO.
 He told the Daily Record:

 NATO is a 'first strike' nuclear alliance, meaning it claims the right to launch its weapons of mass slaughter against other countries without having been attacked first.
 There can never, ever be justification for murdering millions of innocent people like that.
 For this reason alone, never mind NATO's history of provoking rather than avoiding conflict, the Scottish Greens are clear that an independent Scotland should follow Ireland's lead and stay out.
-Instead, we should immediately sign the Treaty on the Prohibition of Nuclear Weapons, which would not only make the Trident submarines at Faslane illegal and force their removal, it would also show that we refuse to let others use weapons of mass destruction on our behalf.
+Instead, we should immediately sign the Treaty on the Prohibition of Nuclear Weapons, which would not only make the Trident submarines at Faslane illegal and force their removal, it would also show that we refuse to let others use weapons of mass destruction on our behalf.In 2019, Greer was strongly criticised for having posted a tweet, while a secondary school student, in June 2012 which read "I'm not exaggerating when I say nothing would thrill me more than for Buckingham Palace to burn to the ground."

-Greer currently serves as the co-chair of the Scottish Greens Executive Committee.

-Controversy

-In 2019, Greer was strongly criticised for posting a tweet in June 2012 saying "I'm not exaggerating when I say nothing would thrill me more than for Buckingham Palace to burn to the ground."
-Later the same year, Greer was criticised for tweeting about organising a party to celebrate the death of Margaret Thatcher (who was critically ill at the time) which contained the words "hope she goes soon!"

 On 25 January 2019, Greer posted a tweet calling Winston Churchill "a white supremacist mass murderer."
 He later went on Good Morning Britain and Politics Live and was challenged on his views.
-This was not the first time Greer has been criticised for his comments about the Second World War; a few years prior he was accused of historical ignorance after tweeting that "Britain was happy to live with Hitler".
+This was not the first time Greer has been criticised for his comments about the Second World War; a few years prior he was criticised in The Sun after tweeting that "Imperial Britain was happy to live with Hitler" in reference to the policy of Appeasement.

+In 2021, amid the COVID-19 pandemic, Greer violated local restrictions by visiting a pub in Edinburgh along with party co-leaders Lorna Slater and Patrick Harvie and a fourth person.